puristajs/purista/website/src/handbook/4_testing.md

 Testing is one of the most love-hate-stories for developers.
 It's always balancing between quick delivery, highly automated tests and catching each edge case and of course available time/money.

-Testing does not come for free and you need time for it and as we all know: time is money.
+Testing does not come for free, and you need time for it, and as we all know: time is money.

 So, how can PURISTA help here?

-First of all, because of it's concept and core design.
+First, because of it's concept and core design.
-As there are schema validations in each service function for input and output, we avoid a lot edge cases upfront.
+As there are schema validations in each service function for input and output, we avoid a lot of edge cases upfront.
 You do not need to test, what happens, if there is some wrong input.
 Also, you do not need to take care to prevent data leaks if something fails.
-It's clear, it's defined and nothing a developer needs to implement and test over and over again.
+It's clear, it's defined, and nothing a developer needs to implement and test over and over again.
 So, just put a ✅ on this topic.

-We can be pretty sure, that there is wrong input data cascaded through the system.
+We can be pretty sure, that there is no wrong input data cascaded through the system.

 Plus:
 We use typescript and types generated out of schema.